 Fair values are determined based on an annual evaluation performed by an accredited external, independent valuer that is certified by the Romanian Institute of Valuers.
 Valuation has been made such, in accordance with the International Valuation Standards, to reflect market value of the properties, namely "The amount for which an asset could be exchanged or a liability settled, between knowledgeable, willing parties, in an arm's length transaction".
 No account has been taken of any additional prospective purchaser with a special interest.
 No allowance has been made with regard to any expenses of realization, or for any taxation arising in case of disposal.
-The determined fair value of the investment properties is most sensitive to the degree to comparable transactions which available, including the dearee judgement and adjustments necessary to market make such transactions comparable to the investment property being valued.
+The determined fair value of the investment properties is most sensitive to the degree to which comparable transactions are available, including the degree of judgement and adjustments necessary to make such market transactions comparable to the investment property being valued.
 The determination of the fair value of investment property may also require the use of estimates such as future cash flows from assets and discount rates applicable to those assets.
 In addition, development risks (such as construction and letting risks) are also taken into consideration when determining the fair value of investment properties under construction.
-These estimates are based on conditions local market existing reporting date.
+These estimates are based on local market conditions existing at reporting date.

 Taking into account the characteristics of the Group's properties, as well as the features of the local market, the market comparison approach was considered in these circumstances as the most suitable in estimating the market value of the properties.
-However, there are limitations to this approach as there was a limited number of transactions in 2017 and 2016.
+However, there are limitations to this approach as there was a limited number of transactions in 2018 and 2017.
 In these circumstances, there is a great degree of uncertainty than would exist in a more active market in estimating the market values of investment property.

-The Management believes that the valuation assumptions used reflect the best estimate of the investment properties' fair value at the date of the balance sheet.
+The management believes that the valuation assumptions used reflect the best estimate of the investment properties' fair value at the date of the balance sheet.
 The key assumptions used to determine the fair value of the investment properties are further explained in Note 4.